Time For A Little Eggnog

 No one is really sure where eggnog originated from but it is thought it a decedant of a medieval drink called posset – a hot beverage of sweetened and spiced milk spiked with ale or wine.
 And the word “nog” seems to refer to the wooden vessels that the beverage was consumed from.
 Even George Washington had his own version using rye whisky, rye and sherry.
 Honestly, who could tell a lie after drinking that concoction?

 A good eggnog is made up of just a few simple ingredients – booze, sugar, cream and raw eggs.
 Now if you are skeptical of drinking something with raw eggs, take note that the Centre of Disease Control tested copious amounts of homemade eggnog (a tough job we are sure) to find that the addition of alcohol basically wiped out the risk of any contamination.
+The alcohol acts as both a preservative and sterilizer.
 Whole milk is the foundation of eggnog, so be sure to use the good stuff and freshly grated nutmeg (yes we sell it at Relish) is absolutely compulsory.

 And if all this isn’t enough to entice you, December 24this National Eggnog Day.
 So go ahead and indulge a little – it’s the holidays.